yadavan88/coursier-cheatsheets/README.md

 ## JVM Setup Commands ##

+**Note: Most of the times, simply restarting the termanial is enough to relfect the jvm(path changes).
+But sometimes, it is required to logout and login back to reflect it.**

 Command | Description
 --- | ---
 ./cs setup | Initial setup with default applications |